Boy, 12, Lied About Violent Attack In Bayonne: Police

-A young boy has been charged with making a false report to law enforcement for lying to police that he’d been jumped and beaten following a basketball game, Lt.
+A young boy has been charged with making a false report to law enforcement for telling police that he’d been jumped and robbed following a basketball game, Lt.
 Eric Amato of the Bayonne Police Department said Thursday.

 The boy, who was not identified because of his age, told police on May 1 that a few weeks earlier, on April 12, he played basketball with a group of other kids at Stephen R. Gregg Park.
 He also told police the group bet on the game and that he’d won $30, but an opposing player demanded the money.

-When the boy refused, he said several juveniles attacked him even as he tried to leave the area, forcing him to the ground and “stomping” on him.
-He also said he was robbed of the $30 but managed to get away.
+When the boy refused and tried to leave, he said several juveniles attacked him, forcing him to the ground and “stomping” on him.
+He also said he was robbed of the $30.

 An investigation by the Juvenile Bureau revealed the story to be a lie, Amato said in a statement.
 Footage from a number of surveillance cameras recorded at the reported time of the attack showed no evidence of the incident.
-The boy’s injuries were the result of an earlier incident, Amato said.
+The boy’s injuries were actually the result of an earlier, unrelated incident, Amato said.

 The case has been referred to juvenile court.